VJ Vishal: Career

-Vishal started his career in 2017 as an television presenter on Velicham TV and then worked on Vendhar TV.
+Vishal started his career in 2017 as a television presenter on Velicham TV and then worked on Vendhar TV.
 He later worked as an assistant director for a couple of shows like Athu Ithu Ethu and Kalakka Povathu Yaaru?
 Champions which both aired on Star Vijay.
 The following year in 2018, He started his acting career in the television industry with the serial Kalyanamam Kalyanam which aired on Star Vijay.
 He later acted in various serials such as Aranmanai Kili, Baakiyalakshmi, Thendral Vanthu Ennai Thodum.

 In 2023, Vishal also appeared in a music video Emone along with Deepthi Sunaina.
 Later that year, Vishal participated in the popular cooking comedy show Cooku with Comali season 4 as a contestant.

 In 2024, he participated in the reality show Bigg Boss 8 as contestant.
 Vishal emerged as the 2nd runner-up.

 In early 2025, Vishal appeared in a music video Haiyoo Saachale along with Avantika.
 Later in the year, Vishal appeared in a music video Kasuilla.